-Subsurface Drilling - The primary contributing factors to fugitive dust emissions are at the point of drilling activities are material properties (moisture and PM-10 content), meteorological conditions, including wind speed and precipitation.
+Subsurface excavation - The primary contributing factors to fugitive dust emissions are at the point of excavation activities and subject to material properties (moisture and PM-10 content), meteorological conditions, including wind speed and precipitation.
 In addition, material handling can potentially result in fugitive dust emissions.